Lowering the Cost of Artificial Insemination

-Having an affordable IUI is possible.
-But once you embark on a fertility treatment journey, one of the first things you will notice is the shocking cost and how much it varies from one clinic to another.
+Lowering the cost of artificial insemination is possible.
+Once you embark on a fertility treatment journey, one of the first things you will notice is the staggering cost and how much it varies from one clinic to another.
 You may also notice how much less expensive IUI is compared to IVF.
 But what exactly happens when you have an IUI?

 The Mayo Clinic describes the procedure as one where sperm that have been washed and concentrated are placed directly in your uterus around the time your ovary releases one or more eggs to be fertilized.
 The sperm swim into the fallopian tube and fertilize a waiting egg, resulting in pregnancy.
 Sounds easy enough, but the success rate doesn’t ever seem to creep above 20%.

 If you’re going in with the mindset that you want to save as much money on each cycle so you have more money to put towards the next cycle, then continue reading.
-We’re sharing 6 tips to help you have an affordable IUI cycle.
+We’re sharing 6 tips to help you lower the cost of artificial insemination.

 1. Check to see if your employer offers fertility coverage

 You’ll never know if you don’t ask.
 Reach out to your Benefits department so they can put you in touch with the right person.
 You’ll want to get a better understanding of what type of medications/procedures would be covered as well as any conditions that would need to be met for you to qualify for coverage.
-This step could be the difference between having an affordable IUI cycle and an expensive one.
+This step could be the difference between lowering the cost of artificial insemination or paying more for the same procedure.

 2. Apply for Fertility Grants

 Make sure you add these dates to your calendar.
-The only thing better than an affordable IUI cycle is a free IUI cycle.
+The only thing better than lowering the cost of artificial insemination is paying nothing at all.
 Be sure to check the eligibility requirements.

 3. Consider using an HSA Account to pay for out-of-pocket expenses

 This is also a great option for those whose employers don’t offer Fertility Benefits.
-Money from your paycheck would automatically be deducted into your HSA account, which over time would help set you up for an affordable IUI cycle.
+Money from your paycheck would automatically be deducted and deposited into your HSA account, which over time would help lower the overall cost of artificial insemination.

 4. Discuss with your doctor what tests are absolutely necessary vs nice-to-haves

-There is a difference and if you feel as if you are getting the run around, find another doctor who will take the time to answer your questions.
+There is a difference and it can significantly affect the cost of artificial insemination.
+If you feel as if you are getting the run around, find another doctor who will take the time to answer your questions.

 5. Call Costco Pharmacy for pricing on meds

 Costco has over 500 warehouses in the US and over 250 warehouses internationally.
 The great thing about Costco is you don’t have to be a member to purchase prescription medication.
 They also accept GoodRx coupons!
-All that to say, using them as a pharmacy helped contribute to an affordable IUI.
+All that to say, using them as a pharmacy helped lower the overall cost of artificial insemination.

 6. If using donor sperm, call the sperm bank to find out if they offer specials.